 Students will be able to identify and provide examples of the four factors of production.
-(2)

-Students will be able to explain the differences between capital goods and consumer goods.
-(2)
+Students will be able to analyze the differences between capital goods and consumer goods.
+(4)

 Students will be able to explain how Gross Domestic Product is calculated.
 (2)